Insights

 For the tactical guide to reading the disclosure list and computing the older-worker selection rate, see how to read your OWBPA disclosure list.
 For the underlying timing rules (21 days to consider for individual exits, 45 days for group programs, 7 days to revoke), see the OWBPA 21-day rule.

-A multi-round RIF with a published severance schedule, eligibility criteria, and a defined consideration window typically qualifies as an ERISA welfare benefit plan under 29 U.S.C. § 1002(1) (verified May 2026).
+A multi-round RIF with a published severance schedule, eligibility criteria, and a defined consideration window typically qualifies as an ERISA welfare benefit plan under 29 U.S.C. § 1002(1).[3]
 The leading test from Fort Halifax Packing Co. v.
 Coyne, 482 U.S. 1 (1987) asks whether the employer has established a "plan, fund, or program" that requires ongoing administration.
 A one-time lump-sum payment to a single employee usually fails the test.
 A structured RIF with tenure-banded severance, COBRA terms, equity acceleration provisions, and a written claims procedure usually satisfies it.

 The carveout looks neutral on paper and gets contested in practice.
 The regulation does not define "comparable" with a numeric test; the analysis weighs compensation, duties, title, site, benefits, and seniority position.
 A 30 percent compensation cut is not comparable.
 A demotion in title is not comparable.
 A site relocation past a reasonable commute is not comparable.
 When the offered role fails the comparability test, the original role elimination still counts as a WARN employment loss and the employee retains the WARN claim.